June 6, 1944, D-Day

 In the fall of 1942, Nu Epsilon Alpha was founded with 22 charter members.
 By 1943, many of the members were in the Armed Forces.
 From April 20, 1943, until October 25, 1945, 23 issues of the NEA Newsletter (later called the Nu-Eps Tattler) were published.
 There were 57 NEAs on the mailing list and the newsletter traveled around the world.
 After the war, NEA became a Sigma Pi chapter.

 The groups at SIUC were local organizations.
 The national fraternities suffered losses that were much greater.
 After the start of the war, men’s fraternity houses emptied very quickly.
 There were 21 men in the Alpha Chi Rho chapter at Oregon State University; 20 of them were drafted in one day.
-Of the Of the 20,276 University of Illinois students and alumni in the Armed Forces during World War II, 738 died.
+Of the 20,276 University of Illinois students and alumni in the Armed Forces during World War II, 738 died.
 At the start of the war, there were more than 50 fraternities on the Urbana-Champaign campus; so I suspect that more than half of these casualties were fraternity men.

 The fraternity magazines published during World War II chronicle the efforts put forth by members, with lists of those who were serving in the war and those who had perished.
 In 1943, Tau Kappa Epsilon stopped printing its magazine for the duration of the war, and instead, a newspaper called Teke Life was sent to all members.